allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 ### Measuring Replication Performance: The Birth of cb-tracker

-Due to a lack of readily available tools or our inability to find suitable options, we took matters into our own hands and developed our open-source command-line tool, _[cb-tracker](https://github.com/ziollek/couchbase-replication-ping)_.
+Due to the lack of readily available tools and our inability to find suitable options, we took matters into our own hands and developed our open-source command-line tool, _[cb-tracker](https://github.com/ziollek/couchbase-replication-ping)_.
 This tool serves the purpose of continuously measuring replication lag.
 Its functionality revolves around connecting to two Couchbase clusters, designated as A and B, connected via _XDCR_ replication.